tylervz/learn-angular2/es6/index.md

 they've gone to building these higher-level JS languages like AtScript, TypeScript, and tools like Babel that implement futuristic Javascript features and compile down to ES5.

-Dart is an experimental language created several years ago by Google that is natively supported in Chrome.
+Dart is an experimental language created several years ago by Google.
 We do not recommend using Dart as new JS features supersede it.

 AtScript was an experimental language created by Google to extend JS and Typescript with new features such as annotations and type introspection.
 It is now defunct.